Search element - Quick search bar

 • Parents feeding their baby expressed breastmilk or formula can also face challenges due to disruption of power, clean water, supply chains and sanitation.

-The series of six fact sheets below will help parents to feed and care for their baby or toddler safely through any emergency.
+• A series of six fact sheets for caregivers which can be shared directly with parents.
+These contain emergency-specific information and tips to help them safely feed and care for their baby or toddler through any emergency.

 For further support, breastfeeding counsellors are available 24/7 on the National Breastfeeding Helpline (1800 686 268).